Nicolas1st/go-mapper/README.md

 ## How To Run

+1) Create the private key on the qiwi payment website

-1) Configure the environment variables in [docker-compose.yml](./docker-compose.yml) if needed
+2) Configure the environment variables in [docker-compose.yml](./docker-compose.yml) if needed

-2) Launch the app
+3) Launch the app

 ```sh
 docker-compose up
 ```

-3) Connect to the app using your browser of choice
+4) Connect to the app using your browser of choice

    with the credentials and app port that were specified in [docker-compose.yml](./docker-compose.yml)